adform/adform-ios-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising iOS SDK.

+## 2.0

+### New Features

+* New formats introduced: Adhesion, Overlay and Interstitial;
+* Open RTB protocol support;
+* Performance improvements;

+### Additional dependencies

+Don't forget to add new dependencies to your project if you are updating our SDK from older version or start using cocoapods.

+* CoreLocation.framework

 ## 0.2.1

 ### New Features

-* Added interstitial ads animation controll;
+* Added interstitial ads animation control;

 ## 0.2